ntarunmenon/spring-boot-docker-ecs/README.md

 - Use AWS CodeBuild build to push the image to docker in ECR.
 - Deploy this application to an EC2 instance and test using CURL
 - Deploy the application using ECS and test the application.
-- Use code pipeline and code deploy to deploy the application to ECS.
+- Use code pipeline to deploy the application to ECS.

 ### Create a simple Spring Boot API & Dockerize it